 KIDS FOR KIDS

-- In 2012 we reported that the Kids for Kids' key project, our Goat Loan Project, was preventing children from suffering from protein deprivation which seriously damages their development.
+- Last year we reported that the Kids for Kids' key project, our Goat Loan Project, was preventing children from suffering from protein deprivation which seriously damages their development.
 Our goats'milk is proving to be vital in helping children to survive.
 This is becoming even more critical as starvation hits the villages, where outside help is minimal.
 18 villages on our short list for us to adopt them, reported many children dying from starvation or malaria; both preventable.

 - Water - we continue to fund new handpumps and to repair others that have failed.
 We are funding the training of Water Committees who are also trained in the construction of latrines.
 There are virtually none in any village and our belief is that sanitation and hygiene are key factors in children's health

-- Our first Kids for Kids Kindergarten starts construction in Abu Nahla.
-The villagers make the bricks themselves!
+- Our first Kids for Kids Kindergarten was completed in Abu Nahla.
+The villagers made the bricks themselves!

-- Programme Meetings held in UK and Egypt.
+- Programme Meetings held in Egypt.
 Because of the difficulties in getting visas to visit Sudan we had to hold our bi annual meetings elsewhere.
-Despite the difficulties - and expense - we were able to extend our projects and to adopt 3 new villages.
+Despite the difficulties - and expense - we were able to extend our projects and to adopt 3 new villages during the year.

-- The Kids for Kids' Project Implementation Manual which captures thelessons of our innovative approach to projects and details the communities participation in ensuring their success, rewritten and translated into Arabic, after Cairo meetingts.
-It has now been distributed to all 65 villages.
+- The Kids for Kids' Project Implementation Manual which captures the lessons of our innovative approach to projects and details the communities participation in ensuring their success, was again revised and translated into Arabic.
+This is the working Manual for all the Kids for Kids' communities.

 - The continued use of volunteers and sponsorship enables administrative costs to remain low.
-Our new Volunteer Coordinator is a major help in America.
+Our Volunteer Coordinator in San Francisco is encourging support in America.

-- The unpredictable rise in inflation which has impacted on our projects badly, plus a continuing slide in the level of donations from individuals, has lead to the Trustees making continengency plans which includes a full year's reserves policy, plus potential cover in emergency.
+- The unpredictable rise in inflation has impacted on our projects badly, plus there is a continuing slide in the level of donations from individuals.
+This has lead to the Trustees making contingency plans which includes a full year's reserves policy, plus potential cover in emergency.